jackmuva/jackmuva/README.md

 ### completed projects
 - 💌 [fikaNote](https://fikanote.com): a lightweight app for sending letters, notes, or documents
 - 🪵 [flodet](https://flodet.com): a frontend only app designed to log activities with all data kept locally
+- These desktop apps are unpublished because of the apple membership fees required to publish mac apps
   - 🔎 [paradocx](https://github.com/jackmuva/paradocx): electron desktop app that indexes docs for rag search
+  - 💻 [terminal-castor](https://github.com/jackmuva/terminal-castor): macOS terminal emulator to teach terminal novices the basics of CLI commands

 ### in-progress projects
 - ⚔️ [Ryokan OS](https://github.com/jackmuva/ryokan-os): 2D RPG where real-word habits leads to in-game experience and level ups
-- 💻 [terminal-castor](https://github.com/jackmuva/terminal-castor): macOS terminal emulator to teach terminal novices the basics of CLI commands
 - 🏃 [vimnotion](https://github.com/jackmuva/vimnotion): what it sounds like - notion-like editor with vim motions